False U.S. Citizenship Claims: Risks & Consequences

 Securing a U.S. passport requires applicants to provide evidence of U.S. citizenship.
 Lying on passport applications or submitting false birth certificates can result in accusations of false claims of citizenship and potential criminal charges.
 Similar consequences may arise from applications for certificates of U.S. citizenship.

 Even immigration applications can pose challenges if individuals have made false claims of citizenship in the past.
-Immigration officers may inquire about past false claims, which could affect eligibility for benefits or lead to revocation of U.S. citizenship if inconsistencies are discovered.
+Immigration officers may investigate past false claims, which could affect eligibility for benefits or result in the revocation of U.S. citizenship if they uncover inconsistencies.

 Exceptions to False U.S. Citizenship Claims